 The District leases 200 acre-feet of water per year from the Pine River Irrigation District.
-Leased water is billed at \$250 per acre-foot and standby water is billed at \$40 per acre-foot.
-The lease also requires a surcharge of 15% of the total billed.
+Leased water and standby water is billed per acre-foot plus a required surcharge.
 The lease does not have a stated expiration date.
-The District paid \$16,445 (2018) and \$12,264 (2017) pursuant to this agreement.
+The District paid \$23,269 (2020) and \$22,241 (2019) pursuant to this agreement.